halimiqi/CD-ATTACK/README.md

 To restore a trained model, the command is `python main.py --train False --trained_our_path [THE CHECKPOINT NAME]`

-The checkpoint name is formated as the string of the time point of starting the training process. eg. `python main.py --train False --trainde_our_path 200304135412` .The checkpoints will be recorded automatically for every training process.
-And the checkpoints files are placed in directory checkpoint/
+The checkpoint name is formated as the string of the time point of starting the training process. eg.
+`python main.py --train False --trainde_our_path 200304135412` .The checkpoints will be recorded automatically for every training process.
+And the checkpoints files are placed in directory checkpoints/

 The default dataset is dblp with fixed target users.
-For other changeable parameters are shown in *main.py*
+To change the other dataset or modify other changeable parameters, please run `python main.py -h` to see the details

 ## Enviorment
 The model is implemented based on python=3.6.7 and tensorflow =1.15.
 Other requirements of the enviorment is listed in *requirements.txt*.